Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Numerical Results

 \section{Numerical Results}

 The performance of the methodology proposed herein is tested with numerical experiments using 2 case studies in two real cities, namely Évry-Courcouronnes, France, and Choisy-le-Roi, France.
 The integer programming model is coded and solved in Python using the IBM ILOG CPLEX 12.8 solver, running on an Intel Core i5 PC with 4.6 GHz speed and 16.0 GB of RAM.
 All solutions computed in this paper took several seconds to compute.
-The code is available at: \href{https://github.com/zihao-guo/Accessibility-equilibrium-during-disruptions}{this GitHub repository}.